Below is a list of frequently asked questions regarding Florida record expungements and sealings. If you do not find your answers, contact me.

 Do I need a lawyer to expunge my record in Florida?

 The quick answer is no. We are all allowed to represent ourselves in court.
-The process to either seal or expunge your record is not that hard either, however it is time consuming and tedious.
-And if this is the first (and only) expungement or sealing you will do, the learning curve can make it more complex and harder than it is for a lawyer.
-The benefit of hiring a lawyer is that you do not have to worry about learning this while you try to get this done – especially if time is of the essence.
+The benefit of hiring a lawyer is that you do not have to worry about learning how to do this without making mistakes – especially if time is of the essence.